rubenpp7/divewatchr/README.md

 # SCUBA logbook

-The aim of this repository is the creation of maps and graphs extracted from a dive logbook.
+The aim of this repository is the creation of maps and graphs to visualize a diving logbook.
+Some plots will seem incomplete because of the lack of high quality data in the dataset, for example, maximumDepthInMeters, locationID and bottomTime were not recorded for all the dives.

 ## Dives distribution map